atomic_queue

 Follow the official tutorial on how to consume conan packages.
 Details specific to this library are available in ConanCenter.

-Benchmark build and run instructions
+Build and run

 git clone https://github.com/cameron314/concurrentqueue.git